wikukarno/buanacoding/content/blog/security/what-are-passkeys-how-to-enable-google-apple-password-managers.md

 3. Approve future logins using Bitwarden with local biometrics/PIN.
 4. Benefits: open‑source, cost‑effective, organization features.

 Tip: If “Create/Use a passkey” doesn’t appear, check the site’s account security settings.
-Support is expanding—banks, email providers, marketplaces, and developer platforms are rolling it out.
+Support is expanding--banks, email providers, marketplaces, and developer platforms are rolling it out.

 ## How It Works (The Short Version)